Vivarium movie release date, trailer, reviews and more

 This article about the film Vivarium was originally published on February 20, 2020 and updated on July 13, 2021 following the movie's release.
 Read on for the original article, with some new changes to reflect the latest updates on this topic.

-Sometimes all a movie needs is two people in a room.
+Sometimes all a movie needs are two people in a room.
 Or, in Vivarium's case, two people in a seemingly infinite suburban neighborhood with a baby in a box on their doorstep.
-(It also doesn't hurt that those two people are Jesse Eisenberg and Imogen Poots (his recent partner in crime in the well-received indie hit The Art of Self Defense).
+It also doesn't hurt that those two people are Jesse Eisenberg and Imogen Poots (his recent partner in crime in the well-received indie hit The Art of Self Defense).

-This Irish sci-fi horror hybrid earned high praise at Cannes last year and it's finally releasing in the U.S. in March.
-So here's everything you need to know about Vivarium, from the release date to the plot to what early reviews have to say.
+This Irish sci-fi horror hybrid earned high praise at Cannes before releasing worldwide in 2020.
+Here's everything you need to know about Vivarium.

 Who's in the cast of Vivarium?

 Vivarium stars Jesse Eisenberg and Imogen Poots as young aspiring homeowner couple Tom and Gemma.
 Other minor roles are played by Danielle Ryan and Sherlock's Jonathan Aris.
 Curiously, Eisenberg and Poots co-starred in another movie together, the dark indie comedy The Art of Self-Defense (2019).

 Eisenberg is best known for his Oscar-nominated star turn as Mark Zuckerberg in The Social Network.
 He also played Lex Luthor in Batman v Superman.
 Poots has horror chops from her work in the 2015 film Green Room.